abdulwaheed76/practices/README.md

 15. Before the **last one hour** of your team sign off time:
     1. **Update tasks**/tickets in PM tool with latest correct **status** (of course you would be doing this thoughout the day also)
     2. present your **final PRs** of the work done in that day and review PRs of all others. (of course you would be doing this thoughout the day in SMs also)
+    3. If someone is **not able to get at least 1 PR merged in a day** (which should not be the case and is alarming), you should explicitly message project manager 15 minutes before leaving at dayend.

 ## Repetitive mistakes in PR.
 1. It is one of the most catastrophic.
 Please avoid.